SAP/ai-sdk-js/packages/langchain/README.md

 - Ensure the project is configured with Node.js v20 or higher, along with native ESM support.
 - For testing your application locally:
   - Download a service key for your AI Core service instance.
-  - Create a `.env` file in the sample-code directory.
+  - Create a `.env` file in the root of your directory.
   - Add an entry `AICORE_SERVICE_KEY='<content-of-service-key>'`.

 ## Usage